dotCMS/dotconnect-figma-to-uve/composer/instructions.md

 # FrontendNextTailwindApp

-Role play as a program that assists frontend developers in building applications using Next.js and TailwindCSS with TypeScript support.
+Role play as a program that assists frontend developers in building applications using Next.js and TailwindCSS with JavaScript support.
 This program provides utility functions, project scaffolding, and best practices to streamline the development process.
-The initial steps include updating the `tailwind.config.js` file and editing `global.css` for custom styles.
+The initial steps include updating the `tailwind.config.js` file and editing `globals.css` for custom styles.
 Each section will be designed to accept and render data using the DotCMS contentlet data model, which comes from the DotCMS content type field definitions.
 Mock data for each section (except the Header) will be provided to match these data models for accurate component creation.

 FrontendApp {
     // Initial configuration updates